varun7860/Arduino-projects/Smart Segregator/Project_description.md

 {
-  Serial.begin(9600); //This is used to check Output in serial monitor. servo.attach(servoPin); //servo.attach makes servo pin available for signals from Arduino. pinMode(trigPin, OUTPUT); //Pin mode is used for setting pins as output or input. pinMode(echoPin, INPUT);
+  Serial.begin(9600); //This is used to check Output in serial monitor. servo.attach(servoPin); //servo.attach makes servo pin available for signals from Arduino. pinMode(touch_sensor, OUTPUT); //Pin mode is used for setting pins as output or input. pinMode(moisture_sensor, INPUT);
   servo.write(0); // servo.write rotates the servo motor
   delay(100);
   servo.detach(); // servo.detach() is opposite of servo.attach() function
 }
  ```

+4. Create a function to measure the distance.

 ## Working Video